-The issues influencing food safety and standards and consumers’ possible exposure to them are wide ranging, meaning our Areas of Research Interest (ARI) are broad.
-Our ARIs are research questions we want to address in collaboration with partners including academia and the wider research community.
-We want to promote and protect public health by ensuring that UK consumers are well informed and have sustainable access to foods which are safe, traceable, and properly labelled.
+The issues influencing food and feed safety and standards, and consumers’ possible exposure to them, are wide ranging, meaning our Areas of Research Interest (ARI) are broad.
+Our ARI are research questions we want to address to promote and protect public health by ensuring that UK consumers are well informed and have sustainable access to foods which are safe, traceable, and properly labelled.

-By disseminating, communicating and regularly reviewing our ARIs, updating them as required, we aim to be better prepared for the future by growing our evidence base, creating and taking advantage of opportunities to:
+By disseminating, communicating and regularly reviewing our ARI, we aim to be better prepared for the future by growing our evidence base and creating opportunities to:

 - develop joint initiatives with UK Research and Innovation (UKRI) and other funders